mattcarlotta/project-aeon/README.md

 ## Notes

-⚠️ If running into authentication failures when attempting to connect to psql, please follow this guide: <a href="https://connect.boundlessgeo.com/docs/suite/4.8/dataadmin/pgGettingStarted/firstconnect.html">Getting Started</a>
+⚠️ If running into authentication failures when attempting to connect to psql for the first time, please follow these steps:

+1.)
+Type `sudo nano /etc/postgresql/12/main/pg_hba.conf` to edit the conf file (if using a version other than 12, change the folder pathing to match the installed version)
+2.)
+Change this line:
+`local all postgres peer`
+to
+`local all postgres md5`
+then press `ctrl + o` to initiate a write, then `y`, then `enter` to save the file.
+Press `ctrl + x` to exit.
+3.)
+Type `sudo service postgresql restart` to restart PostgreSQL.

+If still running into issues, then read this [stackoverflow issue](https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge) for more information.